sirtawther/Odoo-Custom-Modules/README.md

 # Warehouse Transit

-After installation and configuration of the views, this module hides the default operations types and locations in the Odoo Inventory app when performing transfers, resulting in a more customized user experience.
+Before using this module, you should create a new transit location for your warehouse in the Odoo Inventory app.
+Once this is done, you can use this module to hide the default operations types and locations in the Odoo Inventory app when performing transfers, resulting in a more customized user experience.

 ## Table of Contents

 - [Installation](#installation)